In January 2015 I lost my dream job.

 Then, after Nintendo Gamer was closed down (not my fault, honest), I became Games Editor of CVG – something I was immensely proud to accept given that publication’s incredible heritage – in January 2013.

-Sadly, as you may have heard on the social grapevine, CVG is closing down, and since Future couldn’t find another role for me I was given the big Game Over screen.
+Sadly, CVG closed down, and since Future couldn’t find another role for me I was given the big Game Over screen.

-To continue that predictable metaphor though, I’m still clutching a handful of 10p coins (part of me still likes to pretend arcade games still cost 10p like they used to), and I want to continue.
+To continue that predictable metaphor though, I was still clutching a handful of 10p coins (part of me still likes to pretend arcade games still cost 10p like they used to), and I wanted to continue.

 I still want to write about games.
 It’s the only thing I know.
-While it will no longer be my 9 to 5 job, and this saddens me, I still hope to get some freelance work for other publications from time to time, so hopefully you’ll still be seeing my name dotted around various sites and magazines.
+While it’s no longer be my 9 to 5 job, and this saddens me, I still get freelance work for other publications from time to time, so hopefully you’ll still be seeing my name dotted around various sites and magazines.

-Even if I do get freelance work sorted, I still have so much I want to say about this incredible hobby.
-I’ve been playing games religiously ever since I was three years old (28 years ago) and I still adore them.
+Even with this freelance work, I still have so much I want to say about this incredible hobby.
+I’ve been playing games religiously ever since I was three years old (32 years ago) and I still adore them.
 Which is why I’ve started this blog.